vitmalina/mquery/README.md

 #### shadow()

 Returns selector matched discendents piersing shadowRoot of each node.
+Similar to find, but in shadowRoot.

 ```js
 $(element).shadow(selector) // => collection